-Unfortunately, she was still having problems in other classes as well as with life outside the school.
-Sometimes at the end of the day, she would leave letters for me in my mailbox.
-In these anguished notes, she detailed her hopes, her fears, and the struggles of her life.
+Unfortunately, she was still having problems in other classes and with life outside the school.
+Sometimes, she would leave letters for me in my mailbox at the end of the day.
+In these anguished notes, she detailed her hopes, fears, and life’s struggles.
 Despite having all the justification most people would ever need to give up, Myra wanted to be the first person in her family to graduate from high school.

 One of these letters closed with a line I will never forget: “Mr. Reding, you are the only person in this whole school that cares about me.”
 Those words haunt me to this day for two reasons.

 First, I know schools are often so overwhelmed by the sheer number of needy students that their concern becomes institutional in the sense that these students can lose their status as individuals, becoming instead part of an aggregation we call an “At-Risk” population.
-Second, I had to acknowledge that until the fateful hour I hesitantly reached out to her, I didn’t care much for those like the old Myra.
+Second, I had to acknowledge that until I hesitantly reached out to her, I didn’t care much for those like the old Myra until the fateful hour.

 It is painful to admit this today, but the truth was that I was great at loving and caring for the smiling, hard-working students who came to school every day and even the ones who were polite but reserved, but as for reaching out to the more difficult ones, I knew I had a long way to go.

-In the grocery store that evening I knew Jeffrey would be among the most difficult ones to whom I could reach out, but I knew I had to try.
-By now the last of the groceries were being bagged, so I swiped my Visa card and hoped someone would come forward to claim Jeffrey and take him home before I could finish my transaction.
-When that did not happen, I double and triple checked to make sure I had all my bags before exiting the checkout lane.
+In the grocery store that evening, I knew Jeffrey would be among the most difficult ones I could reach out to, but I knew I had to try.
+By now, the last of the groceries were being bagged, so I swiped my Visa card and hoped someone would come forward to claim Jeffrey and take him home before I could finish my transaction.
+When that did not happen, I double-checked to ensure I had all my bags before exiting the checkout lane.

 Still seeing no one coming for Jeffrey, I turned my cart and moved slowly toward him.
 Stopping my cart beside him, I smiled, and in my most friendly, relaxed tone of voice, I said, “So, what’s your name?”
 The few seconds I waited for an answer seemed like an eternity, for Jeffrey neither moved in the slightest nor gave any indication that he even heard my question.
 After an awkward moment, I pushed my cart toward the exit and into the steamy summer night, wondering what lesson I was supposed to learn from that seemingly futile experience.